top of page

 1. Trail Hacking: Pull up All Trails, find a general area where you want to go and look at paths.
 You can see the existing trails and others around (the dotted lines) and sometimes you: may see something listed, but not want to go the full 12 miles that someone published, but instead, you only want to do 5 miles; or maybe you want to cut around a different way.
 All Trails is great for inspiration.
 Like #fitspo but for hiking.

-2. Elimination Mapping: All Trails has many filters — do you want to do a loop, light traffic, water view, less than 5 miles, more than 2,500 vertical feet, etc?
+2. Elimination Mapping: All Trails has many filters — do you want to do a loop, light traffic, water view, less than 5 miles, etc?
 Pop open the app, set the filters, then pinch your fingers to zoom out.
 Depending on how many filters will determine how far you need to zoom out.
-I’ll caution you that NOT all treks are mapped in All Trails, it's user-generated, so sometimes you’ll need to create it yourself.
+I’ll caution you that NOT all treks are mapped in All Trails, some are loaded and many are user-generated, all official treks are validated ... however sometimes you’ll need to create it yourself.
 If you don’t find what you want, it’s time to start ‘digital map wandering.’
+This is a good thing.
+Embrace All Trails.

-3. Digital Map Wandering: Open All Trails, GAIA GPS, or OnX Hunt and just start looking for trails in the map overlays for state, municipal, and federal land that are interesting or in the area that you want to go.
+3. Digital Map Wandering: Open All Trails and just start looking for trails in the map overlays for state, municipal, and federal land that are interesting or in the area that you want to go.
 One tip … depending on an internet connection, the trails might take a second to fully load.
 Give it a hot second to pull everything up if you have layers turned on.

 Whatever your method for finding new and unique trails, there are limitless possibilities.
 So, let’s get started with some mechanics.
 Remember, these are just random musings from an adventure enthusiast, your path might be slightly different.
 And that’s ok.